jolibrain/joliGEN/README.md

 JoliGAN is an implementation of an unpaired image to image translation.
 It uses cycle consistency such as CycleGAN but it allows the use of :
-- more generator architectures such as styleGAN2 decoder / mobile resnet
+- more generator architectures such as styleGAN2 decoder / mobile resnet, attention resnet (and a mobile version)
 - semanctic consistency
 - new losses : out mask loss, w loss (for sty2 decoder)

+JoliGAN also includes an implementation of contrastive unpaired translation (CUT) enhanced with our achitectures and losses.

 ## Prerequisites
-- Linux or macOS
+- Linux
 - Python 3
 - CPU or NVIDIA GPU + CUDA CuDNN